Marginal and Conditional Second Laws of Thermodynamics

 Rudolf Clausius' famous statement of the ``second fundamental theorem in the mechanical theory of heat'' is that ~{``{\sl The entropy of the universe tends to a maximum.}''}~\cite{Clausius1868} Although this proclamation has withstood the test of time, in practice measuring the entropy of the entire universe is difficult.
 As an alternative we can apply the Second Law to any system isolated from outside interactions (a Universe unto itself), as, for example, in Planck's statement of the Second Law:~ ``{\sl Every process occurring in nature \ldots the sum of the entropies of all bodies taking part in the process is increased.}''~\cite{Planck1903} Of course, perfectly isolating any system or collection of systems from outside influence is also difficult.

 Over the last 150 years thermodynamics has progressed by adopting various idealizations which allow us to isolate and measure that part of the total Universal entropy change that is relevant to the behavior of the system at hand.
 These idealizations include heat reservoirs, work sources, and measurement devices~\cite{Callen1985,Deffner2013a}.
-More recently information engines (``Maxwell demons'' \cite{Maxwell1871,Szilard1929}) have been added to the canon to represent idealized computational resources~\cite{Sagawa2010,Horowitz2010,Deffner2013a,Parrondo2015,Boyd2016}.
-Herein, we will demonstrate that we do not need, in principle, to resort to these usual idealizations.
-Conditional and marginalized versions of the Second Law hold locally, even when the system of interest is strongly coupled to other driven, non-equilibrium systems.
+More recently information engines (``Maxwell demons'' \cite{Maxwell1871,Szilard1929}) have been added to the canon to represent idealized computational resources~\cite{Sagawa2010,Horowitz2010,Deffner2013a,Parrondo2015,Boyd2017}.

+In this paper, we demonstrate that we do not need, in principle, to resort to these idealizations.
+We show how the thermodynamics of strongly coupled systems follow in a straightforward manner from a causal decomposition of the dynamics.
+This unifying perspective greatly simplifies the treatment, allowing us to assimilate the large recent literature on the thermodynamics of coupled systems in a few short pages.
+Looking at the problem in the right way then makes it easy to show that conditional and marginalized versions of the Second Law hold locally, even when the system of interest is strongly coupled to other driven, non-equilibrium systems.

-\para{Partitions of entropy} Before considering the partitioning of dissipation, we will first consider the partitioning of entropy in information theory.
+\para{Partitions of entropy} Before considering the partitioning of dissipation, let us remember the partitioning of entropy in information theory.
 Suppose we have a pair of interacting systems $\X$ and $\Y$, whose states are $x$ and $y$ respectively.
 The joint entropy of the total system is

 The marginal entropy $S_\X$ of system $\X$ is the entropy of the marginal distribution obtained by summing over the states of the other system,

 The conditional entropy,